Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-05-06-yi-an-middle-school.md

 > <small>* View multimedia content(s) on the original page.</small>

 Note:
-1. Words on image: Guy, you come to finally.
+1. Words in image: Guy, you come to life finally.

 ---